World of Transport Books

 The Buchair Reprint

-The result was a reprint of the 1966 first edition renamed 'Buchair Reprint' - a relatively thin volume as there were obviously far fewer airliners around in 1966 than in later years.
-The presentation, however, was excellent with some super colour photos of vintage airliners included.
+The result was the reprint of the 1966 first edition, renamed 'Buchair Reprint.'
+This relatively thin volume reflected the fact that there were significantly fewer airliners around in 1966 than in later years.
+However, the presentation was excellent, featuring some stunning color photos of vintage airliners, making it a true gem for collectors if you can get hold of a copy.
+Mine even came from rural France!

 The 'Portable' editions